wokwi/wokwi-docs/docs/guides/esp32-wifi.md

 ### Limitations

 The Wokwi IoT Gateway supports both TCP and UDP.
 It does not support the ICMP protocol, so the Ping functionality is not available.

+## Project Examples

+- [NTP Client](https://wokwi.com/arduino/projects/321525495180034642) - Gets the current date and time from an NTP server and displays them on an LCD screen.
+- [MicroPython MQTT Weather Logger](https://wokwi.com/arduino/projects/322577683855704658) - Reads the current temperature + humidity every second and report changes to an MQTT server.
+- [ESP32 HTTP Server](https://wokwi.com/arduino/projects/320964045035274834) - Serves a web page that controls 2 LEDs.
+Requires the [Wokwi IoT Gateway](#the-private-gateway).